Growing Seeds Program

 Nurturing the Future of the Legal Management Profession

-Audrey Hepburn said that “to plant a garden is to believe in tomorrow.”
-To grow a seed means nurturing it through the various stages of development until it blossoms into maturity.
-That’s the spirit behind the Foundation of ALA’s new Growing Seeds Program.
+As Audrey Hepburn once said, "To plant a garden is to believe in tomorrow."
+Every great idea starts as a seed, and with the right support, that seed can grow into something truly impactful.
+That's the spirit behind the Foundation of ALA's Growing Seeds Program.

-2025 Growing Seeds Recipients
+2026 Growing Seeds Recipients

 Thank you to all who submitted applications to our new Growing Seeds initiative.
 This year's recipients include Kevin S. Lee, J.D., M.Div., FMP and the Golden Gate Chapter.

-• ALA Member Kevin S. Lee, J.D., M.Div., FMP created a project titled, “Pathways to Leadership: Bridging Paralegal Studies to Legal Administration.”
-This initiative aims to build a talent pipeline by connecting students in De Anza College’s Paralegal Studies Program with experienced legal administrators from the Association of Legal Administrators (ALA) - Silicon Valley Chapter based in California.
-Through mentorship, exposure and professional development, the project will encourage students to consider careers in legal management and prepare them to become future leaders in the legal profession.
+• ALA Member Kevin S. Lee, J.D., M.Div., FMP created a project titled, "Pathways to Leadership: Bridging Paralegal Studies to Legal Administration."
+This initiative aims to build a talent pipeline by connecting students in De Anza College's Paralegal Studies Program with experienced legal administrators from the Association of Legal Administrators (ALA) - Silicon Valley Chapter, based in California.
+Through mentorship, exposure, and professional development, the project will encourage students to consider careers in legal management and prepare them to become future leaders in the legal profession.

 Get Growing

-An annual call for applications takes place starting August 1 with an application deadline of September 30.
-Applicants will fill out a form that will be available during the call window.
-Recipients will be selected and notified by November 1Funds will be distributed in the first quarter of the following year.
+An annual call for applications begins August 3, with a deadline of September 30.
+Applicants will fill out a form available during the call window.
+Recipients will be selected and notified by November 1.
+Funds will be distributed in the first quarter of the following year.

 Application Requirements